dpwiese/personal-website/content/posts/linear-aircraft-models.md

   Z_{\dot{\delta_{e}}}
   M_{\dot{\delta_{e}}}
 \end{equation*}

+This neglecting of stability derivatives is another statement that there is not a strong functional dependence of the forces or moments on particular state variables or inputs and their derivatives.

+Finally, when linearizing the equations of motion, it is quite often the case that the equilibrium flight condition is steady, straight and level flight at cruise.
+This implies, among other things, that the pitch angle, angle of attack, and flight path angle are small.

 <!--
 Another simplification made along the way is a change of axes between the perhaps more obvious choice of the body-fixed axes to a stability axis system.